mo-ccc/terminal-app/assessment files/readme.md

 - When the user types in "help" into the terminal a list of acceptable commands will be generated with descriptions on what each command does.
 This will also be written into a text file that the user can read in a text editor

+###### initialization of files and management
+- When save data is missing the application will create the save files that the user requires
+- The application should be fully capable of running with just the python modules
+- The user can input a command such as "reset" to reinitialise the application

 ###### word on variable scope
 All relevant variables will be retained within the defined functions.
 When data is requested from the save file they are loaded into the function as required which returns an outcome that another function can act on.